Feel like yourself again

 Also, a poorly performed hair transplant technique can give the hairline an unnatural, artificial-looking pattern.

-While uncommon, hair transplant surgery can result in cutaneous necrosis (dead skin tissue), edema (fluid trapped below the skin), and hair loss conditions like lichen planopilaris and alopecia areata.
+While uncommon, hair transplant surgery can result in cutaneous necrosis (dead skin tissue), edema (fluid trapped below the skin), and hair loss conditions like lichen planopilaris.

-But for the most part, severe side effects or complications from NeoGraft hair transplant surgery with NeoGraft are rare.
+But for the most part, severe side effects or complications from NeoGraft or DHI hair transplant surgery are rare.
 Most patients have a positive outcome and report that the procedure was worth the time and money.

-But keep in mind that you’re ultimately moving existing hair to a different part of your scalp, not growing it back.
+It’s important to keep in mind that you’re ultimately moving existing hair to a different part of your scalp during a transplant, not growing it back.
 It’s kind of like repotting a plant — you’re not actually getting a brand-new bloom, but it looks like you did, thanks to its new locale.

-If you have enough hair follicles to make the procedure worthwhile, NeoGraft is a modern hair transplant procedure that can provide a thick, full, natural-looking hairline.
-However, if you’re almost totally bald, getting a hair transplant may not be worth it, even with the advantages offered by NeoGraft.
+If you have enough hair follicles to make the procedure worthwhile, the latest hair transplant procedures may provide a thick, full, natural-looking hairline.
+However, if you’re almost totally bald, getting a hair transplant may not be worth it.

-If you have mild or moderate hair loss, you might want to try medication before considering hair transplant surgery.
+If you have mild or moderate hair loss, you might want to try medications before considering hair transplant surgery.

 Currently, the FDA (U.S. Food and Drug Administration) has approved two medications — oral finasteride and topical minoxidil — to treat male pattern baldness